dgaydukov/cert-aws/sa/files/sa.md

 Yet this duplication in space guarantees instant result, you can get list of friends of anybody within O(1) - cause we are using Map.
 Partition key should have a large number of distinct values relative to the number of items in the table (customerId for orders table - there are many distinct customers comparing to total number of orders).
 This is because max RCU (read capacity unit) - 3000, WCU (write capacity unit) - 1000 per partition.
 So if you choose wrong partition key and make a lot of request to single partition you will get `ProvisionedThroughputExceededException`.
+Keep in mind if you use java SDK, it already have retry logic within (you don't have to write retry code yourself), so your requests will eventually succeed unless your retry queue is too large to finish.
+In this case try to lower your request to db or enlarge RCU/WCU.
+AWS SDK generally provide retry logic for most calls and also exponential backoff (use progressively longer waits between retries for consecutive error responses - 1,2,4,8,16 seconds after each failed retry)
 That's why you should have equal distribution across partition key.
 Best practices to select partition key:
 * use high cardinality attr - email/customerId/orderId/productId
 * use composite attr - combine several attr into single string to be used as key